Constitution and Bylaws of the

 MEETINGS OF THE ASSOCIATION

 Section 1.
 Annual Meeting.
-The annual meeting of this Association shall be held in conjunction with the first National Board meeting of the year.
+The Annual Meeting of this Association shall be held in conjunction with the first National Board meeting of the year.
 The time and place of said meeting shall be announced in writing to each member in good standing at least two (2) months in advance.
 At the meeting, annual reports of officers and committees shall be delivered.
 The President, President-elect, Vice President, Secretary and Treasurer for the year shall be installed at the same time as the first National Board meeting of the year.

 Section 2.
 Other Meetings.
-The time and place of meetings other than the annual meeting shall be selected by the President or by such individual or committee as is delegated by the President to select same, and written notice of the meeting time and place shall be given by the Secretary to each member in good standing at least two (2) months in advance of said meeting.
+The time and place of meetings other than the Annual Meeting shall be selected by the President or by such individual or committee as is delegated by the President to select same, and written notice of the meeting time and place shall be given by the Secretary to each member in good standing at least two (2) months in advance of said meeting.
 Business may be transacted at such meetings if a quorum is present.

 Section 5.
 Conduct of Meetings.
 All meetings shall be conducted by the President, or, in his or her absence, by the President-elect.
 All matters requiring the vote of the members shall be presented by a motion from the floor by a member eligible to vote.
 All motions must be seconded by an additional member eligible to vote before being voted upon.
 The voting shall be by voice or ballot, according to the discretion of the presiding officer.
 A simple majority shall suffice to carry any motion, unless otherwise specified prior to the voting by the presiding officer.
 Motions will be acted upon in the order presented.
 Any motion which fails to be seconded shall be a nullity.